MicrosoftDocs/WSL/WSL/troubleshooting.md

 AllowLocalFirewallRules         : False
 ```
 False means the locally defined firewall rules, like that by HNS, will not be applied or used.
-I’ll probably need to work with Matt to help create this correctly.
-It looks something like a FirewallRule to allow [in] packets on all profiles with a ServiceFilter where Service= sharedaccess with a PortFilter where Protocol == UDP and LocalPort == 53.

 **2. And Enterprise can push down Group Policy and MDM policy settings that block all inbound rules.**